 Quality and Enrichment Against the Firehose of Data Ingestion

 Gartner warns that 40% of business initiatives fail due to poor data quality.
-Not all data is useful, and some sources are not incompatible with your business efforts, so a cleansing process must occur before any other analytics are applied.
+Not all data is useful, and some sources are not compatible with your business efforts, so a cleansing process must occur before any other analytics are applied.
 If this quality vetting process is not executed properly, then you are left with a conduit of raw data that confuses decision makers and takes up unnecessary space in your datacenter.

 To accomplish this “cleansing,” data scientists use quality and enrichment tools and processes to “mop up” the stream of data efficiently and effectively.
 Quality control effectively allows analysts to detect and remove errors or inconsistencies from the data flow.
 Detailed quality checks focus mainly on data generation (validating source data), file formatting and translation (for compatibility), and application program functionalities (filling data gaps and defining parameters).